Geography and Planning

 Basic funding package (Queen’s Graduate Award and teaching assistantship): Master’s: minimum $14,000 (for 2 years).
 Ph.D.: minimum $18,000 (for all 4 years)

 Students may also apply for external awards including OGS, NSERC Fellowships, SSHRC Fellowships and CIHR awards, as well as internal awards.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD) top-up award by Queen’s.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 (Masters) or $7,500 (PhD - will be increased to $10,000 for the 2016/17 academic year) top-up award by Queen’s.

 Ph.D.: Master’s degree

 - Statement of Research Interest, CV (to be sent directly to Geography and Planning)

 For international students, if required, a TOEFL total score of at least 600 (paper- based) or TOEFL iBT minimum scores of: writing (24/30); speaking (22/30); reading (22/30); listening (20/30), for a total of 88/120.
 Applicants must have the minimum score in each test as well as the minimum overall score.